 Dominic Catrambone replacing Jason Biggs as Leonardo has sparked a lot of complaints.

 Seth Green being confirmed to take over beginning in season 3 has provoked a similar reaction.
+Especially since Catrambone was at least able to mimic Biggs' voice almost perfectly.
+Green just sounds too different for it to work.

 April also qualifies.
 She's being trained as a kunoichi, is now confirmed to be half-Kraang and half-human, is immune to Mutagen and has empathy/telepathy powers.
 Although this makes her cliche to some, the writers could have actually done something with it.
 Instead, everything is completely tossed over.
 Despite her training, she's kidnapped or in danger in almost every episode.
 The half-Kraang, half-human idea is hardly ever mentioned again.
 Her immunity is understandable, but her powers make her the source of last-minute solutions to problem.
 As of the love triangle between her, Casey, and Donny, she's little more than a plot device only there to be kidnapped and ignore Donny's affections.